 The SIM-air family of tools “Simple Interactive Models for better air quality” are developed with one objective – make use of the best available information with the academic, government, and non-governmental bodies, in order to support integrated air quality management, whose schematics are presented to the right.
 The tools are designed to collate the necessary information, to estimate key parameters (e.g. emissions from various sources) and to simulate the interactions between emissions, pollution dispersion, impacts, and management options in an environmental and economic context.

-- The SIM-air Model (V1.3, V2.0, and V3.0) – An integrated air pollution analysis tool to go from estimating emissions to pollution to impacts for a set scenario and also perform optimization among options for better air quality; Browse under the “Modeling Tools/SIM-air” tab to access the case studies from various cities
+- The SIM-air Model – an integrated air pollution analysis tool to go from estimating emissions to pollution to impacts for a set scenario and also perform optimization among options for better air quality

 - VAPIS – Vehicular Air Pollution Information System – A vehicular emissions calculator to estimate and compare emissions inventory; including a repository of emission factor databases